Contra Roosh V. on Evolution

 Darwinians, rather than admit that their theory is simply not true of our species, brazenly shift the blame, and designate all of those characteristics “biological errors.”

 A persistent maladaptation could be used to falsify the theory.
-For example, suppose 50% of humans were homosexual and 50% were heterosexual, and this balance persisted for a long period of time even though homosexuals did not reproduce.
+For example, suppose that 50% of humans were homosexual and 50% were heterosexual, and this balance persisted for a long period of time, even though the homosexuals did not reproduce.
 That would be a huge problem for the theory of evolution.
-The theory does not predict that all organisms will be perfectly adapted to their environments, or even that most will be well adapted at any given point in time, but it does imply that persistent maladaptations will be corrected over time.
+It does not predict that all organisms will be perfectly adapted to their environments, or even that most will be well adapted at any point in time, but it does imply that persistent maladaptations will be corrected over time.

 Humans are an example of evolutionary farce